sunpho84/SUNphi/README.md

 - header-only

-- highly metaprogrammed, inspired from [Eigen](http://eigen.tuxfamily.org/) and [Blaze](https://bitbucket.org/blaze-lib/blaze) libraries
+- crazy metaprogramming at work, inspired by [Eigen](http://eigen.tuxfamily.org/) and [Blaze](https://bitbucket.org/blaze-lib/blaze) libraries

 - [C++17](https://en.wikipedia.org/wiki/C%2B%2B17) syntax: God bless
   the [constexpr
   if](http://en.cppreference.com/w/cpp/language/if#Constexpr_If)
-  statements
+  statements.
+By the time I have finished this library, most compiler will support it (hopefully)

-- MPI (not yet, but this will be easy to adapt from Nissa), with plenty of ideas (in my mind) on how to automatize caching/scattering
+- non-shared memory parallelism via MPI (not yet implemented, but this will be easy to adapt from Nissa), with plenty of ideas (in my mind) on how to automatize caching/scattering

-- automatic parallelization of free indices via loop fusion (done) and thread pool (easily adaptable from Nissa)
+- automatic parallelization of free indices via loop fusion (done) and thread pool (easily adaptable/generalizable from Nissa)

 - automatic vectorization on the innermost component(s) (via loop fusion or splitting, and automatic deduction of the set of vector